sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 To install this library, go back to VS Code in your course directory and open a Terminal.

 We will use pip to install Python library.
-Thanks to the [pipenv setup](#task-2.4), we can install this library inside the course folder only, avoiding any disruption of other Python program on your machine.
+Thanks to the [virtualenv setup](#task-25-setting-up-virtual-environment-to-work), we can install this library inside the course folder only, avoiding any disruption of other Python program on your machine.
 In the following command,the --pre option signal that we want to install the most recent version of the library, including pre-release.

 ```bash
 pip install python-kasa --pre